SuikaCider/suikacider.github.io/_posts/0 Pronunciation 101/0000-05-27-Phonetics-Biomechanics-of-Pronunciation.md

 Talking about sounds in this way might seem weird at first, but doing so comes with three major benefits:

-1. Each sound in the IPA is associated with a specific name and symbol — there's no funny business like GH sounding one way in *tough*, another in *ghost*, and another still in *neighbor*.
+1. **Consistency within languages**: Each sound in the IPA is associated with a specific name and symbol — there's no funny business like GH sounding one way in *tough*, another in *ghost*, and another still in *neighbor*.
-2. IPA symbols are consistent across languages — there's no funny business like English's C sounding like K or S while Pinyin's C sounding like "ts"
+2. **Consistency between languages**: IPA symbols are quite consistent across languages — there's no funny business like English's C sounding like K or S but Pinyin's C sounding like "ts"
-3. Each IPA symbol's name is a concrete "recipe" that will tell you (almost) step-by-step how to pronounce a given sound
+3. **Clarity of instruction**: Each IPA symbol's name is a concrete "recipe" that will tell you (almost) step-by-step how to pronounce a given sound

 That out of the way: